 Who should avoid Dharmachakra Mudra?

-While this mudra is generally beneficial and can be practiced by anyone, there are certain individuals who may want to avoid it.
-People with physical limitations or injuries in their hands, wrists, or arms may find it uncomfortable or difficult to perform this mudra.
+Although this mudra is generally good and can be done by anyone, there are some people who might choose not to do it.
+Individuals who have had injuries or physical disabilities in their hands, wrists, or arms may find it to be an uncomfortable or tough move.

 What is the best time to do Dharmachakra Mudra?